 - Cover shiitake mushrooms with plenty of boiling water.
 Stand 20 - 30 minutes until soft, drain, then slice thinly.
 (Discard or reserve liquid for other use)

-- Place chicken broth, ginger, soy sauces, chilli, sugar and sesame oil in a large pot over medium high heat.
+- Place chicken broth, ginger, soy sauces, chilli, sugar, pepper and sesame oil in a large pot over medium high heat.

 - Once simmering, add chicken, cover and reduce heat so it's simmering.